What Does General Liability Insurance Cover? A Closer Look

-General liability insurance, also known as business liability insurance, covers businesses for financial losses due to third-party claims of bodily injury, reputational injury, or property damage to others.
-It’s an essential liability coverage for all businesses, given that all businesses are exposed to these types of risks.
+General liability insurance covers small businesses for financial losses due to third-party claims of bodily injury, reputational injury, or property damage to others.
+It is an essential liability coverage for all businesses, given that all businesses are exposed to these types of risks.

 If you’re looking for general liability insurance for your business, working with an insurer like The Hartford is a good idea.
-The Hartford’s team of insurance specialists can evaluate your small business’ risk and point you toward the appropriate coverage.
+Its team of insurance specialists can evaluate your small business risk and suggest the appropriate coverage your business should consider.

 Coverage in a Standard General Liability Policy